geoffroychaussonnet/script_to_monitor_Covid19/README.md

 ### Prerequisites
-Scripts were developped with Python 3.6.8, matplotlib 2.2.2, pandas 0.25.3 and scipy 1.2.0
+Scripts were developped with Python 3.6.8, matplotlib 2.2.2, pandas 0.25.3 and scipy 1.2.0.
+The data file from Johns Hopkins University must be installed locally.

 ### Getting Started
 The two main scripts are: